 Flying over Lithuania

-Most of lithuania are is G up to 1200 FT, except areas around Vilnius, Kaunas, Šiauliai and Palanga, where airport CTR zones exist.
+Please check latest VFR maps.
+Generally, safe altitude is up to 1200″, except areas around Vilnius, Kaunas, Šiauliai and Palanga, where larger airport and TMA/ CTR zones exist.

 You will need to submit your aircraft Certificate of airworthness and license to Lithuania CAA (can submit it over firstname.lastname@example.org)